Localization and advectional spreading of convective currents under parametric disorder

-For $u>0$ (the case of $u<0$ is similar and does not require special discussion), the shift of the temperature $\theta\to\theta+S/u$ eliminates the heat flux $S$.
+Let us consider the case of $u>0$ (the case of $u<0$ is similar and does not require special discussion).
+For $u>0$, the shift of the temperature $\theta\to\theta+S/u$ eliminates the heat flux $S$.
 From the claim $S=0$ for $u\ne0$, it follows that in the domain of the flow damping, where $\psi\to0$, the temperature perturbation $\theta$ tends to zero as well.
 Indeed, solution~(\ref{eq31-05}) takes the form